Love in the Big City (2024 film)

 Love in the Big City is a 2024 South Korean comedy-drama film directed by E.oni, based on the novel of the same name by Sang Young Park, written by Kim Na-deul, and starring Kim Go-eun and Noh Sang-hyun.
 It revolves around two young adults — Jae-hee, a free spirit, and Heung-soo, a man who hides a deep secret — becoming best friends and roommates.
 They navigate their lives together, sharing both joys and hardships in Seoul.

-The film is an adaptation of only the Jae-hee section from Love in the Big City, a interconnected collection of four short stories.
+The film is an adaptation of only the Jae-hee section from Love in the Big City, an interconnected collection of four short stories.

 It premiered at the Toronto International Film Festival on September 13, 2024, and received a theatrical release in South Korea on October 1, 2024.